 On March 29, 2021 the Company announced that it had entered into a letter of intent with Underhill Exploration Ltd. to acquire a 100% interest in claims hosting the Blackhawk Gold Prospect near the eastern margin of the prolific Quesnel Trough, close to Vernon, British Columbia.
 The Blackhawk Prospect which encompasses the historic East Showing (historic channel sample: 11.3 g/t gold and 12.1 g/t silver across 2.2 metres), the West Showing (historic chip sample; 16.0 g/t gold across 1.2 metres) and the Quartz Showing (historic channel sample: 4.6 g/t gold over 2 metres).
 On July 31, 2021 the Company executed a formal option agreement to allow the Company to earn a 100% interest in West and Musgrave claims from Underhill in exchange for \$100,000 cash over 3 years (\$10,000 paid), 250,000 shares and by incurring \$450,000 in work expenditures on the Property by the third anniversary of the agreement.
 Upon earning its interest, the Vendors would be granted a 1.5% NSR of which 0.5% can be repurchased by the Company at any time for \$1,000,000.
 The Company has completed additional staking around the Underhill ground to consolidate a 4,306 hectare land position.
-In 2021, access to conduct work on the property was hampered by an active fire season which resulted in close to half the area of the claim group being consumed by fire. removing much of the forest vegetation in the area.
-Despite these challenges the company was able to complete a high resolution airborne LIDAR survey and an orientation soil survey over portions of the property.
+In 2021, the company was able to complete a high-resolution airborne LIDAR survey and an orientation soil survey over portions of the property.
+The Company has applied for permits to complete additional programs of work on the property including additional soil sampling, trenching and RC Drilling.